 In case of genuine financial hardship students are asked to discuss the situation with their Coach/ Manager.
 Provision can be made for payment over time with a guarantee from the parent/caregiver.
 Fundraising via selling chocolates can take place through Mr McGibbon.

 Sports notices are available every morning on the school noticeboards or via the Parent Portal on KAMAR.
-It is the students responsibility to read these as to not miss meetings or trial dates.
+It is the student,s responsibility to read these so as to not miss any meetings or trial dates.
 Many Sports have individual notice boards situated around the school gyms.
 Draws, training, trial notices and general sports information is updated regularly.
 Sports updates can also be found on the schools official sports Instagram page @mrgs.sport

 During the course of the year the school wishes to acknowledge the sporting achievements of our students.
 This applies equally to all codes whether they are played at Mount Roskill Grammar School or not.
-There are many students that have regional and National success in major codes that we are aware of through our network of coaches and administrators, however there can be times where we are not informed.
+There are many students that have regional and National success in major codes that we are aware of through our network of coaches and administrators, however there can be times when we are not informed.

 To this end if you are an athlete or know of an athlete that has had regional and/or national success can you please let us know in the Mount Roskill Grammar School Sport Office (Gym 3 Foyer) or by emailing email@example.com

-Throughout the year we have a two sports exchanges.
+Throughout the year we have two sports exchanges.
 These are against Pukekohe High School and Mahurangi College.
 Historically these take place between our top teams in Basketball, Hockey, Football, Rugby and Netball and in recent times Cricket and Volleyball have been included.

 Teams from Mount Roskill Grammar School compete in national competitions usually in the first week of September.
 Teams travel around the North Island to compete in these competitions.

 All Students who play sport for Mount Roskill Grammar School must wear the correct uniform for their chosen sport.
 Some of our junior teams will wear the Mount Roskill Grammar School PE uniform.
-The majority of senior teams, particularly competitive and competitive junior teams will have uniforms provided for them.
+The majority of senior teams and competitive junior teams will have uniforms provided for them.